Tuesday, November 3, 2009

 Italy Cont'd--Day 5

 We rested about 20 min and headed out in the rain to the Duomo.
 Yet again, another example of amazing art in Italy.
 It was very beautiful and impressive!
 And it provided a refuge in the rain.
-By the time we saw the church, the rain had subsided and we were hungry.
-We picked a nearby café and had a wonderful meal.

 The food is very different in Florence.
 For example, a pizza in Rome is super thin, always crispy, and has a sweeter sauce with a little cheese.
 The pizza in Florence has a thicker crust (and the bread had more of a yeasty taste instead of flour taste), a bland sauce, and more cheese.
 Even the wine was different.
 Most of the time in Rome, you are served a bottle of dry white wine.
 In Florence, we were almost always served a pitcher of sweet sparkling wine.
 One thing that Florence had that Rome did not---truffles!
 I had truffled pasta and meat for four days straight!